ZoranCutura/score/docs/features/communication/some_ip_gateway/service_discovery/index.rst

 - (locally) provided services are discovered (locally) via IPC and then offered on the network by sending a SOME/IP-SD message with an OfferService entry according to configuration
 - (locally) required services may trigger the discovery on the network by sending of a SOME/IP-SD message with a FindService entry
 - when a SOME/IP-SD message containing a FindService entry is received, the SOME/IP gateway checks this service has been already offered locally via IPC
+- for IPC service discovery the features of lola are used by the SOME/IP gateway

 Configuration
 =============